What is an Ad Exchange?

 Ad exchanges allow publishers a place to make ad inventory available to potential buyers — existing as an intermediary between the supply side and the demand side of the ad buying process.

 Ad exchanges plug into supply-side platforms (SSPs) and demand-side platforms (DSPs) so that a wide variety of publishers and advertisers have access to and can exchange ads and inventory.
 Essentially, they’re the pool that impressions are taken from.

-As programmatic gains prevalence, the lines between some of these entities are blurring.
-The fact remains that both SSPs and ad exchanges post ad inventory for sale.
-Also, some platforms provide more than one of these services at once, so there are some redundancies in the ad tech world.
+As programmatic has gained prevalence, the lines between some of these entities are blurring.
+Both SSPs and ad exchanges post ad inventory for sale, and some platforms provide more than one of these services at once, so there are some redundancies in the ad tech world.
 Moving forward, we can expect these different platforms to shift and blend, allowing for the most efficient and streamlined programmatic ad buying process possible.

 Interested in learning more?

 Keep up with the latest mobile gaming trends.Visit our blog